shishir10/codeJAm-play/README.md

 * Reset password
 * Settings Page
 * Change email from Settings
+* Display multiple questions with Data-Set links and submissions page links
+* Each question has seperate submission pages and data.
+* The best score out of all the submissions is stored.
+* The upload and evaluation happens asynchronously, integrated with AJAX
+* Leaderboard displays all the users of same college, sorted via percentage.

 ## Application details
 * No clear password stored in db